Advanced Estate Planning

 How to Calculate Your Estate Tax Liability

-Whether your estate will be liable for estate taxes depends upon the value of your gross estate, the amount of debt owed by you at the time of your death, the total expenses that will be incurred while settling your estate, and any deductions that your estate can take.
-Here's how to get an estimate of your estate tax liability.
+Whether your estate will be liable for estate taxes depends on the value of your gross estate, the amount of debt owed by you at the time of your death, the total expenses that will be incurred while settling your estate, and any deductions that your estate can take.
+Here's how to figure out an estimate of your estate tax liability.

 What is the Future of the Federal Estate Tax in 2014 and Beyond?